Doctor Aphra: Audiobook

+Zeller, and said that the relationship between Aphra and Sana Starros intrigued her due to the chemistry between the characters.

 Short story

 "The Trigger" (2017)

 "The Trigger" is a short story written by Gillen, published in the 2017 Star Wars anthology From a Certain Point of View.
 Set during the 1977 Star Wars film on the day that the Empire destroys the planet Alderaan with the Death Star, the story finds Aphra captured by Imperial troops and reacting to the news of Alderaan's destruction.
 Slate noted:

 Her reaction to the news is complex: She's awed, even a little turned on, at the thought of such destructive might.
 She annoys the Imperials by excitedly gaming out what tech could have possibly achieved it.
 She wonders aloud whether the Death Star has a "trigger"—whether any one person flipped the switch that murdered billions.
 She wonders if killing that many from a distance is easier than killing one person in front of you.

 Gillen said he wrote the story with the intent of "working out a fairly logical reason, why with her background, she thinks the Empire is bad to the alternative.
 If you grew up in a galactic civil war, I think peace by any means might be better than war.
 That's kind of Aphra's take.
 Aphra can handle everything.
 She lies to herself.
 But normal people?
 Normal people would probably like to live under a fascist regime rather than actually people just killing each other in a war.
 And that's a really dark hole to think about but I can buy someone believing that with Aphra's background."